BlueAcornInc/aio-commerce-bazaarvoice/README.md

 **Adobe Commerce Storefont and Edge Delivery Services Blocks**

-Refer to the [blocks setup instructions](./blocks/README.md) to set this up in Adobe Commerce Storefront and Edge Delivery Services.
+Refer to the [EDS and Storefront Blocks Setup Instructions](EDS.md) to set this up in Adobe Commerce Storefront and Edge Delivery Services.

 **Example Frontend API Call (Conceptual):**